gsagot/oc_p4_instagrid/README.md

 # INSTAGRID

 This is an exercice from OpenClassrooms.
-Work with the MCV model from apple and develop a responsive application for iOS.
+Work with the MVC architecture and develop a responsive application for iOS.

 # SPECIFICATIONS